5-HIAA urine testHIAA; 5-hydroxyindole acetic acid; Serotonin metabolite

 This test measures the level of 5-HIAA in the urine.
 It is often done to detect certain tumors in the digestive tract (carcinoid tumors) and to track a person's condition.

 Carcinoid syndrome is a group of symptoms associated with carcinoid tumors.
-These are tumors of the small intestine, colon, appendix, and bronchial ...Read Article Now Book Mark Article
+These are tumors most often of the small intestine, colon, appendix, or ...Read Article Now Book Mark Article

 The normal range is 2 to 9 mg/24h (10.4 to 46.8 µmol/24h).